alexkroman/ollychat/README.md

 # OllyChat

+OllyChat is an open source AI tool to chat with your observability data.

+## Features

 - Chat with your observability data
 - Build custom AI agents for DevOps
 - [See a few questions you can ask](DEMO.md)